 When a Chihuahua is overweight, whether purebred or mixed, it is very noticeable.
 Given that their frames are so small, some extra weight will show.
 Furthermore, a little bit of extra weight can impact a Chihuahua’s health more than some other dog breeds, so trying to maintain a healthy body weight for a Chihuahua is very important.

 There are many options for foods that are formulated for a small dog or a toy breed, which a Chihuahua is.
-The food packaging also has recommendations for how much food to feed your dog based on their current weight and their ideal weight.
+The food packaging also has recommendations for how much food to feed your dog based on its current weight and its ideal weight.
 Thankfully, Chihuahuas aren’t prone to being overeaters.

 Are There Health Issues That Can Affect A Chihuahua’s Size?